-Taking sharper photos is easy when you know how, and these timeless tips will help your in your efforts.
-All very simple, and no photoshop involved.
+Taking sharper photos is easy when you know how; these timeless tips will help you in your efforts.
+They are all very simple, with no photoshop involved.

-If you’re having trouble holding your camera steady and taking sharper photos, then I suggest shooting in burst mode and picking an image from the middle with the least camera shake.
+If you’re having trouble holding your camera steady to take sharper photos, I suggest shooting in burst mode and picking an image from the middle with the least camera shake.

 When using a camera on a tripod, I like to switch my camera to live view mode and digitally zoom in 10X to where I want to focus and then focus manually.
 That way I know that it is exactly how I want it.